 (When confronted with a mirror) “You’re either looking for yourself or you’re trying to avoid your reflection in a mirror.
 Never about “me” but always disembodied from me, or a generalization of me” – b*

-Bluets by Maggie Nelson via Melt’s curator Camile Messerley were recommended to us.
-I read Bluets the week before we met.
-I had been in the Quay cafe at the northernmost tip of the Bloch Building inside the Nelson-Atkins Museum of Art.
+Bluets by Maggie Nelson was recommended to us by Melt’s curator Camile Messerley I read Bluets the week before we met.
+I had been in the cafe at the northernmost tip of the Bloch Building inside the Nelson-Atkins Museum of Art.
 The space casts a diffused, foggy-blue light.
 There I finished a particularly sentimental passage:

 199. For to wish to forget how much you loved someone — and then, to actually forget — can feel, at times, like the slaughter of the beautiful bird who chose, by nothing short of grace, to make a habitat of your heart.
 I have heard that this pain can be converted, as it were, by accepting “the fundamental impermanence of all things.”
 This acceptance bewilders me: sometimes it seems an act of will; at others, of surrender.
 I often feel myself to be rocking between them (seasickness).

-I closed the book and sat with that line The last time I experienced sitting at this table was before a lecture with a beloved someone.
-The sip of foam off of a chai latte, I recalled, was sure to keep my hands from shaking.
-Now, I thought of this quote and its tinge of uneasiness walking the familiar path on the ramp toward the Bloch Lobby.
+I closed the book and sat with that line and the memories it conjured.
+The last time I was here I was accepting the loss of someone.
+This quote and its tinge of uneasiness walking the familiar path on the ramp toward the Bloch Lobby.
 I had last walked this path with them.
 Their ghost felt present here.

-b spoke of this path in the museum as a place to constantly revisit and film.
-The Bloch Lobby and its long winding ramp, for b, conjures a particular exploration of empathy with others in the way it creates an elongation of time.
+b, who works in film, installation, and performance, spoke of this path in the museum as a place to constantly revisit and film.
+The Bloch Lobby and its long winding ramp, for b, conjures a particular exploration of empathy with others in the way it elongates time.
 This pace, combined with diffused light and mystically high ceilings, manifests a new relationship between camera and subject.
 Not as a space of declaring the other, but to reflect the sometimes haunting experience of empathy.

 Maggie Nelson’s quote was a mirror that I took in while in this space of importance for b.
 I chose to fully acknowledge that reflection, rather than avoid it.

 As our conversation continued, I felt formal boundaries dissolve, I felt exposed but held.
-So often the lens of the camera is placed outside of us, looking in, observing us as an object.
-We change our body position, form different postures, speak in a different tone. b works to distort this through practices with their subjects such as grounding meditations or prompts that engage with our desire to empathically connect. b’s practice has been working toward building these bridges between bodies.
+So often the lens of the camera is always placed outside of us.
+As viewers we are looking in, observing us as an object. b works to distort this through practices with their subjects such as grounding meditations or prompts that engage with our desire to empathically connect. b’s practice has been working toward building these bridges between bodies.

-b was working through the idea of being haunted by visions in their work on the color Blue; they were being sought out by the ghost of blue.
-What is the spectre in our subjectivities?
-Influenced by a hybrid of detailed research in notebooks, and in photographed or filmed phenomena, their interest is in the relationship between knowing.
+b was working through their older work on the color Blue; they were being sought out by the ghost of blue.
+Influenced by a hybrid of detailed research in their notebooks, and in photographs of poetic moments, their interest is in the relationship to how color informs our sense of certainty in an image.
 Blue, along with yellow, happen to be colors that correspond with our chakras.
 Blue, of the throat chakra, deals with communication and knowledge.
 Whereas yellow corresponds to the solar plexus, our sense of self.
-What does it mean to share your experience with others?
+What does it mean to communicate your experience of self with others?
 Blue was about a specific point in time, radical transparency in learning, a process of understanding.
-What could blue teach others about b’s subjectivity?
-How could blue be a universal object of empathy for others to connect to this desire to learn and know?
 Yellow is a way of looking within. b’s new work is fully embracing yellow, dancing through the prompts once given to others as the source for their own self-exploration.

 b spoke of a past workshop they led in which they documented the technique of holding a camera.
 How to ground their body through the physical act of holding this device for documentation, a device that makes permanent a subjective vision.
 The camera, for b, is an opportunity to connect space and its function, understanding how people move through it.
 In this, there is a space for empathy in the places where the holder of the camera becomes intuitive, responding to the energy and frequencies of the subject.
 This exchange is where b explained there is a collaboration, a movement through an empathic gaze, a gaze that questions the traditional roles our society has for that word and notion.